 - Increased customer loyalty by offering valuable experience.
-People tend to choose those healthcare services that can grant them full and convenient access to all their medical data and the ability to get all the information they need online, make an appointment, or view test results without leaving their homes.
+People tend to choose those healthcare services that can grant them full and convenient access to all their medical data.
+For example, the ability to get all the information they need online, make an appointment, or view test results without leaving their homes

 All of the above means one thing: there’s no point in building an app just for the sake of it.
 Think of profit.
 Yours and your clients’.

 Types of apps for health and wellness

 If you’re not yet sure what fits your idea, it’s better to familiarize yourself with the most common types of medical apps.
 By use of mobile apps in healthcare, they can be broadly divided into 3 major categories:

 - IoT products

 - Applications for caring for the elderly and sick people